Welcome back to a fresh start of the university year!

 P.S.: If you don't understand Chinese but wish to attend the class, feel free to contact me so that I can arrange a translator to guide you through the class.

-Speaker's Profile: We are grateful to have Venerable Neng Rong to give us a talk.
-Venerable Neng Rong is the abbess of Hwa Tsang Monastery.
+Speaker's Profile: Venerable Neng Rong is the current Buddhist Chaplain at UNSW and Abbess of Hwa Tsang Monastery, which is the monastery founded by UNIBUDS Patron Venerable Tsang Hui.
 Venerable Neng Rong has earned her Masters in Educational Administration at UNSW in 1993 and her Masters of Arts (Buddhist Studies) from the Taiwan Chung Hwa Institute of Buddhist Studies in 1999.
-Venerable has done extensive work in teaching of scripture classes for both primary and high school students.
+Venerable has done extensive work in the teaching of scripture classes for both primary and high school students.
 She is also involved in teaching Buddhism to university student groups from UNSW, Sydney University, Macquarie University and University of Technology Sydney.
-Venerable helps with providing support, advice, and counseling for the university Buddhist community and any other members of the university community in general.
+Venerable helps with providing support, advice, and counseling for the university Buddhist communities and members of the university community in general.
+She hopes to promote religious understanding, peace and spirituality on campus.

 6.00pm - 8.00pm